Benefits of Acupuncture Therapy

 Acupuncture: Benefits and Considerations

 Acupuncture, a key practice in traditional Chinese medicine (TCM), has gained wide acceptance as a complementary and alternative medicine (CAM) therapy in Western countries.
-Practitioners of acupuncture may not always hold a medical degree, although some physicians, particularly pain management specialists, are trained and certified to administer this therapy.
-Every day, millions of people worldwide undergo acupuncture treatments.
+Although not all practitioners are doctors, some physicians, especially those who treat pain, have training and certification to offer this therapy.
+Every day, millions of people worldwide choose to get acupuncture treatments.

 How Acupuncture Works

-In some treatments, practitioners increase stimulation by twisting or warming the needles.
-Additional methods to stimulate acupuncture points include:
+In some treatments, practitioners increase the effect by twisting or warming the needles.
+Other methods to stimulate acupuncture points include:

 - Pressure (acupressure)